spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 McIntyre declined to elaborate when asked about the apparent DocuSign discrepancy and disagreed that Zembrowski had difficulty reaching her caseworker.
 But in an interview and written responses to Spotlight PA, she acknowledged broader problems with the program’s communication with applicants, and said administrators were working to address them.

 For months, the PAHAF website also failed to tell applicants seeking ongoing mortgage assistance that they had to meet additional income requirements to qualify.
 Officials said the policy was “internally implemented” in February, when the program launched, but was not added to the website until May, after applicants raised the issue.
-The policy only affected about 50 applicants through September 2022, according to a state report, but some said they felt blindsided when they learned they were not eligible for the extra help based on a requirement they had not known about.
+The policy only affected about 50 applicants out of thousands through September 2022, according to a state report, but some said they felt blindsided when they learned they were not eligible for the extra help based on a requirement they had not known about.

 McIntyre emphasized that the program has made changes in response to applicants’ feedback.
 In September, the program introduced a form allowing people at risk of having their utilities shut off to prioritize other types of assistance over mortgage aid, in an attempt to reduce wait times.
 Starting in October, applicants no longer had to sign and return grant agreements; instead, the money could be paid out with no further action required on their part.
 And in November, the total amount of assistance homeowners can receive was increased from $30,000 to $50,000.
 Housing advocates had pushed for a higher cap since before the program launched.